Ten Activities for Teaching The Odyssey

 Crash Course Literature (the link is above) does a great job exploring the role of the epic hero.
 Odysseus is indeed an epic hero.

-Modern day students don’t necessarily care for him, though.
+Modern day readers don’t necessarily care for him, though.
 I always assure them that is fine—our standards and our expectations change over time.
+We have different expectations for adulthood, and it is fine to question his behavior in The Iliad.

 But what does that mean for Western literature?
 If The Odyssey is a foundational reading of the past, has Odysseus shaped modern day heroes?
 Where do we see the themes of The Odyssey and the character development in our modern stories of today?